Deep learning of quantum entanglement from incomplete measurements: Conclusion

 \section{Conclusion}

-We demonstrated that by exploiting novel methods of neural networks and deep learning we can outperform the traditional and commonly used techniques for quantification of quantum correlations such as full state tomography.
+We demonstrated that by exploiting novel methods of neural networks and deep learning we can outperform the traditional and commonly used techniques for quantification of quantum correlations such as state tomography.
 For the systems of two qubits, we built two different neural-network-based approaches, namely measurement-specific and measurement-independent DNNs.
-Both approaches predict concurrence and mutual information from data with a higher accuracy than the commonly used full state tomography and maximum likelihood reconstruction.
+Both approaches predict concurrence and mutual information from data with a higher accuracy than the commonly used quantum state tomography.
 The best performing approach is the measurement-specific DNNs, which are trained to predict the concurrence or mutual information from a fixed set of projectors.
-Furthermore, we generalized to the system of three qubits, where we show that the measurement-specific DNNs represent a more accurate estimator of the mutual information matrix than the maximum likelihood one.
-Our approaches not only benefit from high accuracy when working with fewer projectors, but also are significantly faster compared to the standard tomography-based approaches.
+Furthermore, we generalized to the system of three qubits, where we show that the measurement-specific DNNs represent a more accurate method to quantify the mutual information matrix than the maximum likelihood one.
+We demonstrated the feasibility of the measurement-specific DNNs training up to five qubits.
+Our approaches not only benefit from high accuracy when working with fewer measurement projectors, but also are substantially faster compared to the standard tomography-based methods.
 Furthermore, we demonstrate the robustness of our approach using two experimental systems: a nonlinear parametric process and a semiconductor quantum dot.
-The DNN approaches can be further studied and modified to adaptively find a minimal set of projectors that infer the entanglement measures accurately for any state.
+The DNN approaches can be further studied and modified to adaptively find a minimal set of projectors that infer the entanglement accurately.